-The last Sanitary Survey, and last report for the waters of A0NorthCent was written in 2011, and comprised of data from 2005 - 2010.
-In that report, A0NorthCent was reported to consist of 46,664 acres with 31,985 acres of Approved and 14,679 acres of Prohibited waters.
-The representative data presented for that reporting period (05/01/05 - 04/13/10) suggested that bacteriological water quality for fecal coliform in A0NorthCent was generally acceptable with regard to classifications associated with these waters.
-Continued observation for Approved surface station A16A2 was recommended though, due to an individual occasion in 2005 and again in 2006, where two higher raw data scores were observed for that station during the summer.
-Subsequent data for this station has been within the criteria for Approved classification.
+The representative data presented for this reporting period (05/01/05 - 04/13/10) suggests that bacteriological water quality for fecal coliform in A0NorthCent was generally acceptable with regard to current classifications associated with these waters.
+This report then, will serve to support all current classifications with no changes recommended at this time.
+Again as noted in the Executive Summary, continued observation for Approved surface station A16A2 is required due to an occasion in 2005 and again in 2006, where two higher raw data scores were observed for that station during the summer.
+All subsequent data for this station has been within the criteria for Approved classification, though.
+Current classifications along with growing water acreage and percentages are shown in the figures to the right.